DuanLab1/DuanLab1.github.io/content/publication/GB2024/index.md

 publication: "*Genome Biology* 25(1): 73.
 (IF: 12.3)"
 publication_short: "*Genome Biology* 25(1): 73.
 (IF: 12.3)"

 abstract: With the rapid advancements in spatial transcriptome sequencing, multiple tissue slices are now available, enabling the integration and interpretation of spatial cellular landscapes.
-Herein, we introduce SpaDo, a tool for multi-slice spatial domain analysis, including modules for multi-slice spatial domain detection, reference-based annotation, and multiple slice clustering at both single-cell and spot resolutions.
+Herein, we introduce SpaDo, a tool for multi-slice spatial domain analysis, including modules for multi-slice spatial domain detection, reference-based annotation, and multiple slice clustering at both single-cell and spot resolutions. [**SpaDo github**](https://github.com/DuanLab1/SpaDo).

 # Summary.
 An optional shortened abstract.
 summary: We demonstrate SpaDo’s effectiveness with over 40 multi-slice spatial transcriptome datasets from 7 sequencing platforms.
 Our findings highlight SpaDo’s potential to reveal novel biological insights in multi-slice spatial transcriptomes.